federicohermo/container-status/README.md

 - Enhance map features, including real-time tracking.
 - Improve UI/UX based on user feedback.

+## Deployment

+This app is currently deployed through Netlify as a netlify.app subdomain under the URL [`Container Tracking Information`](https://containertrackinginformation.netlify.app/).

 ## License

 This project is licensed under the MIT License.
 See the [`LICENSE`](./LICENSE) file for details.